-Form E-1-A for Boston College Core Curriculum Cultural Diversity Core Assessment SLAV 2065/SOCY 2280 Society and National Identity in the Balkans
+Cultural Diversity Core Assessment SLAV 2065/SOCY 2280 Society and National Identity in the Balkans

-36) Have formal learning outcomes for the department's Core courses been developed?
+17) Have formal learning outcomes been developed?
 What are they?
-(What specific sets of skills and knowledge does the department expect students completing its Core courses to have acquired?)
+(What specific sets of skills and knowledge does the department expect its majors to have acquired before they graduate?)